Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 Other Characters: Main Villains | Celestial Spirits | Dragons | Magic Council | Criminals | Others

 Main: Zero | 100 Years Quest

 Other: Ice Trail | Blue Mistral | Fairy Girls | Gaiden | Happy's Heroic Adventure | City Hero

 Anime: Series 1 | Series 2 | Series 3

 All spoilers regarding Fairy Tail and Fairy Tail Zero are unmarked.
 Examples pertaining to 100 Years Quest can be spoiler tagged if deemed necessary.

 Earth Land is often filled with criminals of all kinds, most of which include wizards.

 Galuna Island harbors a cult of wizards, most of whom are former members of the Lamia Scale guild.
 Headed by "Reitei"note Lyon Vastia with Sherry, Yûka, and Toby as his subordinates, their goal is to unseal the demon Deliora so that Lyon can slay it himself.
 Once the faction realize the error of their ways, they rejoin Lamia Scale with Lyon as its newest member.

-- All for Nothing: Ten years of attempting to revive Deliora were rendered completely moot when it was discovered that Ur actually killed the demon.
+- All for Nothing: Three years of attempting to revive Deliora were rendered completely moot when it was discovered that Ur actually killed the demon.